khushi196036/DataSlideGen/README.md

-# DataSlideGen
-**Description:**   A powerful tool that extracts data from uploaded PDFs and generates professional PowerPoint presentations based on the extracted content and a user-provided topic.
+A powerful tool that extracts data from uploaded PDFs and generates professional PowerPoint presentations based on the extracted content and a user-provided topic.
 Simplify your workflow by turning documents into ready-to-present slides in no time!